 Whereas an empirical semi-variogram weight = γ(h); h = lag interval distance; sample pairs number through the lag distance = N(h); the sample values at xi and xi + h spatial locations = Z(xi) and Z (xi + h), respectively.

-In this research, we performed a validation process for each semi-variogram model using multiple soil property datasets.
-Additionally, we used a range of criteria to evaluate the effectiveness of the semi-variogram models used.
-These criteria included penta-spheric, tetra-spherical, spherical, stable, J-Bessel, K-Bessel, hole effect, rational quadratic, Gaussian, exponential and circular models.
+In this research, we validated each semi-variogram model using multiple soil property datasets.
+Additionally, we used a range of criteria to evaluate the effectiveness of the semi-variogram models.
+These criteria included penta-spheric, tetra-spherical, spherical, stable, J-Bessel, K-Bessel, hole effect, rational quadratic, Gaussian, exponential, and circular models.
 The kriging procedure was performed by applying equation 11, as described by Webster and Oliver in their work published in 2007.

 Z*x0=i=1Nλizxi (11)

-where Z*(x0) is an expected soil parameter's value at any unsampled location x0; xi are data points in a selected nearness; Z(xi) is soil parameter's observed value at the position xi; λi is weight of soil parameter's measured value at xi location; and N is locations number in the nearness detected point.
+where Z*(x0) is an expected soil parameter's value at any unsampled location x0; xi are data points in a selected nearness; Z(xi) is the soil parameter's observed value at the position xi; λi is the weight of soil parameter's measured value at xi location; and N is locations number in the nearness detected point.

 The all-encompassing kriging model is an important modification of the ordinary kriging technique.
-It utilized semi-variograms to correct for autocorrelation as well as measure errors, as mentioned by Gundogdu and Guney (2007).
+It utilized semi-variograms to correct autocorrelation as well as measure errors, as mentioned by Gundogdu and Guney (2007).
 In this context, the error was described as both auto-correlated and random.
-The model selection was based on the deterministic function as well as error value, as presented in equation 12.
+The model selection was based on the deterministic function as well as the error value, as presented in Equation 12.

 Zs=μs+εs (12)